 Let’s start with the basics.
 Although design isn’t everything, you can’t deny the appeal and convenience of an elegant, lightweight, and low-profile control system.
 Consider the flexibility of the mounting system and the difficulty of installation.
 In addition, the design of the system should improve your experience with it.
 It should be intuitive and user-friendly, offering a beautiful on-screen user interface that everyone can understand.

 Since the purpose of a control system is to manage all of the components of your home theater, be sure that your selected product can integrate with many other devices, particularly any devices that you already own and enjoy.
-The EA-1 integrates with all of the 9,500 devices supported by Control4’s controllers, so you shouldn’t need to worry about your various devices working together.
+Crestron and Control4 processors integrate seamlessly with virtually all your controllable home devices, so you shouldn’t need to worry about your various devices working together.
 You can hook up all of the following devices (amongst many others):

 - TVs